What are Domestic Violence Offenses?

 Types domestic violence of offenses we defend:

-If you have been charged with a Rhode Island Domestic Violence Offense, Contact the RI Domestic Violence Lawyers at the Law Office of John L. Calcagni III by Email or call (401) 351-5100 to schedule a FREE CONSULTATION.
+If you have been charged with a Rhode Island Domestic Violence Offense, contact the RI Criminal Defense Lawyers at the Law Office of John L. Calcagni III by Email or call (401) 351-5100 to schedule a FREE CONSULTATION.